|Nutritional Guidelines (per serving)|

 Remove the shortbread from the oven.
 Cut the shortbread into squares and then into triangles while the shortbread is still warm.

-Sprinkle with sugar, if desired.
+Sprinkle with sugar, if desired, then cool completely in pan.

 Serve and enjoy!